CHILD SUPPORT LAWYER PROUDLY SERVING SANTA ROSA AND ALL OF SONOMA COUNTY

 This calculation could potentially change your life in a drastic way if the number rendered is inaccurate or higher than you’d anticipated.
 The attorneys at Vandyk Law can walk you through each step of the process and make sure the support order is something you can manage.

 Other factors that are taken into consideration in this calculation are which parent has the primary responsibility of the day to day management of the child, as well as who picks up the children from school when they’re sick, who provides the majority of transportation to and fro school, and who pays the education costs.

 Ample documentation must be provided to the court to make this determination- a process that our law firm is very familiar with.
 We can assist in gathering this documentation and also advise you on what information will work most advantageously in your favor.

 Oftentimes, individuals will need to make a modification to an existing child support order, due to a change in circumstances, such as a major loss of income, another child from a different relationship, or a change in the custodial arrangement.
 Vandyk Law handles modifications every day and can lead the way in reaching an amicable support order that better fits your changing needs.

 CONTACTING A SANTA ROSA CHILD SUPPORT ATTORNEY

 If you are facing support issues in California and want to find the best attorney you can to handle your case, you should contact Santa Rosa Child Support Attorney Carolyn Vandyk as soon as possible.
 We assist clients with all Family Law matters and understand that this is a difficult and often confusing time in someone’s life.
-Call our office today at (707) 528-1100 for a free compassionate and confidential consultation.
+Call our office today at (707) 528-1100 for a compassionate and confidential consultation.